 Employees may no longer deduct unreimbursed business expenses whether or not they are eligible to itemize deductions on Schedule A. Self-employed individuals deduct expenses on Schedule C whether or not they are eligible to itemize deductions.
-Only 50% of business meals and entertainment expenses are deductible on Schedule C. If expenses are deducted on Schedule C, they are still subject to the allocation rules.
-See pages 115, 172, 176, 184, and 186.
+Only 50% of business meals and entertainment expenses are generally deductible on Schedule C (note: the temporary 100% deduction for qualifying meal expenses in tax years 2021 and 2022 has expired).
+If expenses are deducted on Schedule C, they are still subject to the allocation rules (see pages 115, 172, 177, 185, and 187).